AnaghaPaul/SqlDataWarehouseProject/README.md

 - **Identify the Dimensions**
 - **Identify the facts**

-Declare Grain
-one row per scan of an individual product within a customer’s sales transaction.
+**Grain** : one row per scan of an individual product within a customer’s sales transaction.

 ![Data Flow](docs/DataFlow.png)
 ---